Skip to main content

 Highly Recommended

-Use managed worker pools Link to heading
+Use managed worker pools

 You already opted in for managed service.
 Opt in for managed workers as well, it won’t hurt.
 You don’t want to manage and update AMIs by yourself, trust me.
 Amazon Linux 2 is good enough for a start.